 Conservation Trust - Amounts from lottery monies from the State of Colorado restricted for use in the acquisition, development and maintenance of new conservation and recreation sites pursuant to Colorado Revised Statutes.
-At December 31, 2019 \$24,858 was restricted in the Conservation Trust Fund.
+At December 31, 2021 \$48,801 was restricted in the Conservation Trust Fund.

 Debt Service - Amounts on deposit restricted for future debt service in accordance with long-term debt agreements.
-At December 31, 2019 the amount restricted for Debt Service was \$200,713 in the Debt Service Fund.
+At December 31, 2021 the remaining amount was \$11,249 in the Debt Service Fund.

 Emergency Reserves - As discussed in Note 13, Colorado voters passed an amendment to the State Constitution, one of the provisions of which requires local governments to establish an emergency reserve which is calculated at 3% of certain expenditures, to only be expended in cases of emergencies as defined by the amendment, and only after unrestricted resources are depleted.
-Total Emergency Reserves at December 31, 2019 were \$73,000.
+Total Emergency Reserves at December 31, 2021 were \$87,250.

-Committed - amounts that can only be used for specific purposes pursuant to constraints imposed by formal action of the government's highest level of decisionmaking authority (Town Council).
+Committed - amounts that can only be used for specific purposes pursuant to constraints imposed by formal action of the government's highest level of decision-making authority (Town Council).
 These amounts cannot be changed except by taking the same type of action employed to previously commit these amounts.

-Battle Mountain Resort - committed for costs directly related to the development of the Battle Mountain Resort.
+Battle Mountain Resort - a total of \$77,459 is committed for costs directly related to the development of the Battle Mountain Resort.

-Capital Projects - committed for capital projects using a dedicated use tax.
+Capital Projects - a total of \$496,756 is committed for capital projects using a dedicated use tax.